-Specific guidance for vulnerable children and young people can be found here.
+Specific guidance for SEND and Special schools can be found here.

-As of April 20th, the DfE have launched an online learning platform - Oak National Academy - please see the dedicated website for learning resources and further information https://www.thenational.academy/information-for-teachers/
+In April, the DfE launched an online learning platform - Oak National Academy - please see the dedicated website for learning resources and further information https://www.thenational.academy/information-for-teachers/

 The DfE has also collated a list of remote learning resources which can be found here.